qtumproject/qtumbook/part2/erc20-token.md

 ![](./erc20-token/owner-call-result.jpg)

-We can convert it back to the base58 UXTO address:
+We can convert it back to the base58 UTXO address:

 ```
 qcli fromhexaddress dcd32b87270aeb980333213da2549c9907e09e94